Not Now

 Editorial Advisory Group

-The following group comprised of authors, academics, researchers, program operators and nationally-recognized domestic violence experts serves on the Editorial Advisory Group of DomesticShelters.org.
+The following group comprised of nationally-recognized domestic violence experts serves on the Editorial Advisory Group of DomesticShelters.org.
+We're exceptionally grateful for their experience, knowledge and support.

 Barry Goldstein has dedicated his career to stopping violence against women and preventing the mental, emotional and physical trauma it inflicts on children.
 Barry is the author and co-author of several books including Scared to Leave Afraid to Stay; Representing the Domestic Violence Survivor; Domestic Violence, Abuse and Child Custody; and The Quincy Solution.
 He was an attorney representing victims of domestic violence for 30 years.
 He is a sought-after speaker, and provides workshops, judicial and other trainings regarding domestic violence particularly related to custody issues.
 He also serves as a consultant and expert witness.